damato-design/blog/src/posts/tokens-as-intents.md

 ## A new system of naming

-If we use the intent based naming system, the mapping might look have an assignment like these:
+If we use the intent based naming system, the mapping might have an assignment like these:

 - `feedback-warning-surface-color` ⬅ `color-orange-500`
 - `feedback-warning-onsurface-color` ⬅ `#fff`